-A short drive to the north is Britain's highest mountain, Ben Nevis (4406ft).
+A short drive to the north is Britain's highest mountain, Ben Nevis (4,406ft).
 There is no more rewarding climb, with magnificent views in all directions.
-The ski centre at Aonach Mhor, along side Ben Nevis, operates a mountain gondola lift throughout the year.
-Enjoy a walk on the mountain or relax in the Snowgoose restaurant or bar some 2000ft. above sea level.
+The ski centre at Aonach Mhor, alongside Ben Nevis, operates a mountain gondola lift throughout the year.
+Enjoy a walk on the mountain or relax in the Snowgoose restaurant 2,000ft above sea level.

 On the steep slopes beneath the gondola lift, the World Downhill Mountain Biking Championships take place in May each year.
 This prestigious event attracts thousands of enthusiasts to the area.

-The Jacobite Steam Train follows the romantic Road to the Isles.
-The line runs from Fort William at the bottom of Ben Nevis through Glenfinnan and on to the West Coast fishing port of Mallaig.
-Return trips daily in the summer months.
+The Jacobite “Harry Potter” Steam Train follows the romantic Road to the Isles.
+The line runs from Fort William through Glenfinnan and on to the West Coast fishing port of Mallaig.
+There are return trips daily in the summer months.
 As well as being an iconic film location for Harry Potter the area is also where Outlander, James Bond and Braveheart have been filmed.

 Driving south from Ardno House the lovely ferry port of Oban offers day sailings to the beautiful Hebridean islands of Mull and Iona.
 Iona is the birthplace of Christianity in Scotland and thousands of holidaymakers visit the picturesque island each year.
 This tour is best in the form of a round trip, returning by the short ferry crossing to Lochaline on the remote Ardnamurchan Peninsula, a quite spectacularly scenic route.

-Visitors to the area can walk around the impressive slate mines in Ballachulish.
+Closer to Ardno visitors can walk around the impressive slate mines in Ballachulish.
 Ballachulish slate is common all across the UK and many parts of the world and was quarried here from the late 17th century until the middle of the 20th century.
 The beginning of that century saw the start of aluminium smelting in Kinlochleven.
 The massive Blackwater Dam and Reservoir powered the smelter.
 In 2000, smelting moved to Fort William although the electric power source remains productive.
 The Kinlochleven Library has a small exhibition relating the history and impact of aluminium on the area.